 We’re excited about collaborating with the Kiss My Black Arts Collective and the Great Wall at Oakland/Oakland Light Factory on arts projects throughout Oakland.
 These artists are COMMITTED to their work.
 We’re also looking forward to working with the Matatu Festival and SPARC.
 And many thanks to the Piedmont Key Club for helping us with neighborhood clean-ups and planting flowers and to the Sierra Club for pruning trees. .
 Below you’ll also see pictures from our first conference at the African American Museum and Library at Oakland.
-Look forward to pictures and video from our exhibition at Pro Arts Gallery and from the July Creativity and Intuition Reading Series curated by Audrey T. Williams.
+Look forward to pictures and video from our exhibition at Pro Arts Gallery and from the July Creativity and Intuition Reading Series curated by Audrey T. Williams and Dera R. Williams.

 I am beyond grateful to all the writers and artists who participated in the exhibition June 2-June 29 at Pro Arts.
 Thank you for your creativity, thank you for your generosity and your support of other artists.
 We have video, directed by Alton Ray, a media student at Laney College.
 We also have pictures with Johnnie Davis, Author and Director of Serenity House, and James David Lee, creator of The Reading Room, who spoke at the curator’s talk on June 22.

 The event will be moderated by members of the Association of Black and Brown Writers and the AfroSurreal Writers Workshop.

 For more information about the Creativity and Intuition Reading Series, contact Audrey at firstname.lastname@example.org: